 Allegations that may meet the Harms criteria and will be referred to the LADO.

-Concerns that do not meet the Harms threshold and will be dealt with as Low Level Concerns.
+Concerns that do not meet the Harms threshold and will be dealt with as Low-Level Concerns.
 This means that where the Head considers that a referral appears to meet the LADO criteria, the Head will inform the Local Authority's Designated Officer (LADO) within 1 working day.
 All LADO referrals will also be reported via the to the Trust HR team, Executive Principal (Secondary Schools) and CEO.

 If the allegation meets Harms criteria detailed below, the Head (or other lead person) must report it to the LADO within 1 working day.